 But first (one can never rush these things), have I mentioned how much I like fruit?
 Well, I do — I just love it.
 One of the great joys of travelling to an agriculturally rich country like Brazil, and one predominantly tropical, is the great variety of fruit that is so easily available.
 Some people may go there for sex — I go for the fruit.
 Call me a fruit tourist if you must, I will proudly wear the label.

-Just about every hotel in Brazil serves a “continental” breakfast with a banquet of fresh, local fruit: mango, papaya, guava, grapes, pineapple, melons, figs, bananas — on and on, all you can eat, all served with steaming pots of café com leite and freshly baked pãozinhos (small French rolls) — crisp on the outside, warm and chewy inside — with cheese and jam and the creamiest butter.
+Just about every hotel in Brazil serves a “continental” breakfast with an eye-popping banquet of fresh local fruit: mangoes, papayas, guavas, grapes, pineapples, melons, figs, bananas — on and on, all you can eat, all served with steaming pots of café com leite and freshly baked pãezinhos (small French rolls) — crisp on the outside, warm and chewy inside — with cheese and jam and the creamiest butter.
 This is heaven for me — Heaven!

 The only problem with heaven: if you’ve recently had it and now can’t get it, then you are probably closer to some kind of hell.
 And that, my friends, succinctly sums up my third afternoon on board the jangada.
 Instead of craving ice cream, I started craving fruit.
 And one type in particular — watermelon.

-In Brazil, watermelon is normally consumed as a juice (suco de melancia), made by blending up chilled pieces of melon, straining out the seeds and pulp.
-The resulting nectar is truly fit for the gods — utterly refreshing and so delicious.
+In Brazil, watermelon is usually consumed as a juice (suco de melancia), made by blending up chilled pieces of melon, straining out the seeds and pulp.
+The resulting nectar, served in a frosty glass, is truly a beverage fit for the gods — so utterly refreshing and delicious.
 Sprawled out in the searing heat, I couldn’t stop thinking about that heavenly juice.
-Glass after imaginary glass I quaffed but it wasn’t enough.
-I saw myself swimming in it, doing back-strokes, splashing it around, diving up and down — completely submersed in it — a red sea of it — a red sea of chilled watermelon juice.
+Glass after imaginary glass I guzzled but it wasn’t enough.
+I saw myself swimming in the stuff, doing backstrokes, splashing it around, diving up and down — completely submerged in it — a red sea of it — a red sea of chilled watermelon juice.
 I rolled my head on my scratchy anchor line pillow and moaned pathetically.